 John G. Paton, a Scotch Presbyterian, also left his indelible mark in the New Hebrides beginning in 1858.
 After a rough beginning, he became enormously successful and in his latter years was somewhat of a missionary statesman.

-One other name should be mentioned: that of C. T. Studd, the famed cricket player converted under D. L. Moody.
-He served as a missionary in China for almost 10 years, returned to England in 1894 for 6 years of speaking tours, and then went to India in 1900 to minister to an English-speaking congregation.
+One other name should be mentioned: that of C. T. Studd, the famed cricket player converted to Christ under D. L. Moody.
+Studd served as a missionary in China for almost 10 years.
+He returned to England in 1894 for 6 years of speaking tours, and then went to India in 1900 to minister to an English-speaking congregation.
 In 1910, after an exploratory trip to Africa, he established the Heart of Africa Mission, whose name later was changed to the more inclusive Worldwide Evangelization Crusade.
 He personally served as a missionary in the Congo for 18 years.

 It was during the 19th century that the center of missionary interest gradually shifted from the British Isles and continental Europe to America.
 Samuel J. Mills is considered the father of American missions.
 At Williams College in Massachusetts, he gathered together a group of six students who shared his interest in spreading the gospel to other lands.
 Caught in a thunderstorm one day, they sought refuge under a haystack where, as mentioned above, they held their now-historic prayer meeting in which each pledged himself to missionary service.
 Mills transferred to the newly established college in Andover, Mass., where he had a great influence on a fellow student, Adoniram Judson.
 Similar missionary fervor there resulted in the formation, in 1810, of the American Board of Commissioners for Foreign Missions (American Board), the first such organization on that side of the Atlantic.
 Other societies were organized until by mid-century there were more than a dozen of them in the United States.